-Before attempting to use the generator set, carefully read GENERAL SAFETY RULES inside the cover of this Manual.
-Comply strictly with these RULES to prevent accidents and damage to equipment and/or property.
-We suggest that copying and posting GENERAL SAFETY RULES in potential hazard areas of the vehicle.
-Stress safety to all operators and potential operators of this equipment.
+Before using the generator set, carefully read GEN-ERAL SAFETY RULES inside the cover.
+Comply with these RULES to prevent accidents and damage to equipment and/or property.
+Generac suggests copying and posting the GENERAL SAFETY RULES to potential operators of this equipment.